dropwizard/dropwizard/docs/source/manual/migrations.rst

 .. note::

-    Do note that whenever you add a name to a migration bundle as defined above, this name becomes the command that needs to be run at the command line. eg: To check the state of your database, use the ``status`` command:
+    Whenever a name is added to a migration bundle, it becomes the command that needs to be run at the command line.
+    eg: To check the state of your database, use the ``status`` command:

 .. code-block:: text